 - 1. Select Advanced > Setup > WAN Setup.

-- 2. In the MTU Size field, enter a new size from 64 through 1500.
+- 2. In the MTU Size field, enter a new size between 64 and 1500.

 - 3. Click Apply to save the settings.

 LAN Setup

 The LAN Setup screen allows configuration of LAN IP services such as Dynamic Host Configuration Protocol (DHCP) and Routing Information Protocol (RIP).